ASPIRE

 Project Types

-- Coding and Software – Primarily working at a computer, learning or using a programming language like Python or C++, building an algorithm, or solving a programming problem
+- Coding and Software – Primarily working at a computer, learning or using a programming language like Python or C++, building an algorithm, solving a programming problem

 - Design – Creating an application; designing a game; using creativity to investigate, create, or innovate

-- Experimental Lab Work – Working with samples in a lab, learning how to safely handle scientific specimens, being on-site in a lab environment, and performing experiments
+- Experimental Lab Work – Working with samples in a lab, learning how to safely handle scientific specimens, being on-site in a lab environment, performing experiments

 - Public Relations – Writing and editing, creating innovative designs to help tell stories, working on social media posts or online campaigns, helping with multimedia or video projects